 We also have the videos in DVD format, which you may check out from our Lean Library.

-The Office of Continuous Improvement offers the following Lean courses to Michigan Tech Employees:
+The Office of Continuous Improvement offers the following Lean courses at Michigan Tech:

 - Collecting and Visualizing Metrics to Support Improvement